 50/50 Drawing

 The host county/circuit is welcome to have a 50/50 drawing at each conference.
 Tickets are provided by the Association.
-Ticket prices are $1.00 per ticket or 6 for $5.00.
-Tickets may be sold throughout the day, at any event sponsored by the Association, and during the breakfast meeting.
+Ticket prices are $1.00 per ticket or 6 for $5.00, or 30 for $20.00 Tickets may be sold throughout the day, at any event sponsored by the Association, and during the breakfast meeting.
+Once tickets are deposited into the ticket drum, only the appropriate Executive Board Representative is authorized to access the drum prior to the official 50/50 drawing.
 All money earned shall be submitted to the Treasurer at the breakfast meeting.
 The host county/circuit shall draw the winning ticket at the conclusion of the Friday breakfast meeting.
 The Treasurer shall split the proceeds evenly between the Association and the individual who wins the drawing.
 The winner must be present to win.

+It should be noted, the R50/50 Drawing, all donations, tickets, money, and procedures are the sole property of the Association.
+Only a member(s) of the Executive Board (as designated by the President, or President-Elect in the absence of the President has the authority to make decisions at any time during the 50/50 Drawing, should any issues arise.
+Host Counties have no decision making authority regarding any 50/50 Drawing issues.
+Should an issue occur, it is the responsibility of the President or his or her designee to investigate and follow up with the issue.

 Meals

 IPSCA will provide lunch free of charge for up to 10 dignitaries per day.
 Additional meals can be purchased by the host county/circuit at a rate of $25.00 per meal.
 Host counties/circuits will be responsible for all meal costs of those non-registered individuals working at the conference but not attending workshops.
 Additionally, if guests are invited to the Fall Banquet, the host county/circuit is responsible for dinner costs at a rate of $50.00 per plate.

+(IPCSA Board of Directors reserve the right to adjust fees in accordance with venue pricing)

 Registration Fees

 Host County/circuit employees registering to attend the full conference will be granted a 20% discount on registration costs.
 This includes all conference meals and events.
 However, if the host county/circuit chooses, they may pay full registration fees and the applicable discount amount will be applied to an evening event sponsored by the host county/circuit.